edidario/pdsnd_github/README.md

 edidario/pdsnd_github

 ### Description
-Project to complete requirements for Udacity "Prost Your Work on GitHub"
+Project to complete requirements for Udacity "Post Your Work on GitHub"

 ### Files used
 Fork of manual.yml